 Typically worn on either side of a middle part or all over the head, the protective style is insanely versatile, so no one would really blame you for wanting to try your hand at the nostalgic look today.
 Plus, because the braids are so thin, you can treat and style your hair as you normally would if it weren't braided — a win-win.

 To find out what hair type works well with micro braids, how to maintain the style, and everything in between, POPSUGAR spoke to hairstylists who specialize in natural hair and braids.
 Read on for their expert insight.

 What Are Micro Braids?

-"Micro braids are very small braids that resemble a thick strand of hair," said Jessica Houston, vice president of operations and lead aesthetician at natural beauty supply store Beautybeez.
+"Micro braids are very small braids that resemble a thick strand of hair," Jessica Houston, vice president of operations and lead aesthetician at natural beauty supply store Beautybeez tells POPSUGAR.
 They are tiny, individual braids that can be easily manipulated into numerous styles, including buns, ponytails, curls, and updos.
 As you can imagine, these braids typically take a long time to install, as only a few strands of hair are used for each braid — making them much lighter in weight than other protective styles.

 According to Briana Dunning, a hairstylist at Striiike Studio, when applied properly, micro braids can help with hair growth and require very minimal maintenance.
 Although micro braids can be installed on natural hair (3C to 4C hair types work best), people often tend to add length by adding in synthetic hair during the process.